jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 As you may notice, our changelog is nothing fancy - just a simple Notion document.
 We also follow a simple format for each update:

-- Date of update (always Friday so far) and long with a brief title describing the theme of the changes.
+- Date of update (always a Friday so far) along with a brief theme of the weekly changes.
 - Details on the top 2-3 changes alongside a video/photo artifact exhibiting the change.
 - A "Bug Fixes & Other Improvements" section with less important changes.
-We aim to provide details succintly in this section.
+We aim to provide details succintly here.

 Every two weeks, we also rollup the changes for the past two updates and send out an email to our users.

-As you can impagine, producing the changelog is a fairly taxing task: planning and completing the work, and producing the copy and any associated artifacts demontrating usage.
+As you can imagine, producing the changelog is a fairly taxing task: planning and completing the work, and producing the copy and any associated artifacts demontrating usage.
 Given that as a super early stage startup that's always stretched for time, we often wondered **why do we maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.

 ### Cost of Changelogs

 Maintaining a changelog _mostly_ requires maintaining a regular cadence.
 Otherwise, it is too easy to skip it "just this once".
-And a fixed cadence requires us to _**ship some user-facing change every week**_.
-This is often a downside when the better long-term thing to do is to hunker down and solve a larger customer problem than can be done in a week.
-Worse, maybe the best thing that week may not even be product development but an infrastructure change, or maybe even non-engineering work like sales or marketing.
-In other words, a changelog basically forces us to do product work every week whether we think that's the best thing or not.
+As such, we picked a weekly cadence -- which requires us to _**ship some user-facing changes every week**_.
+This requirement can often be a downside when the right thing to do is to hunker down and solve a larger customer problem.
+Worse, maybe the best thing that week may not even be feature development but an infrastructure change, or maybe even non-product work like sales or marketing.
+In other words, a weekly changelog basically forces us to do product work every week even if it's not the best thing for that week.

-{{<note>}}
+{{<note Disclaimer>}}
 A dogmatic publishing cadence is not a requirement for a good changelog.
 It doesn't seem like [Notion](https://www.notion.so/What-s-New-157765353f2c4705bd45474e5ba8b46c)